robske110/IDDataLogger/README.md

 A quick heads-up beforehand: Setting this up for someone who has never set up a webserver before can be challenging.
 Don't worry though, the [beginners guide](docs/beginnerguide.md) guides you through every step you need to take.
+Common problems and answers to frequently asked questions can be found [here](https://github.com/robske110/IDDataLogger/wiki/FAQ-and-frequent-problems).
 Should you have any remaining questions or issues please see [getting help](https://github.com/robske110/IDDataLogger/wiki/Getting-help).

 ### Setup for advanced users